 Employment contracts – put it on paper

-At TrichoCare Education we talk to lots of salon owners and managers regularly, and one worry that often comes up in our chats is employment disputes.
-There can scarcely be a salon or business that hasn’t at some time had a problem with an employee or freelancer over absence, pay, hours or some other kind of disagreement.
+At TrichoCare Education we talk to lots of salon owners and managers regularly.
+One worry that often comes up in our chats is employment disputes.
+Employment contracts for salons can play a crucial role in preventing these issues.
+There can scarcely be a salon or business that hasn’t at some time had a problem.
+These may include issues with an employee or freelancer over absence, pay, hours or some other kind of disagreement.

 So it’s timely that the National Hairdressers’ Federation (NHF) has issued new advice on employment contracts on their website, under the title: